ProtonBlog(new window)

 Last week, the Spanish Presidency of the European Council delayed a vote regarding the Council’s position on the controversial Child Sexual Abuse Regulation(new window) (CSAR) due to a lack of consensus over the issue of encryption, among others.
 This proposed regulation is contentious as it opens the door to a new mass surveillance regime and could force companies to scan everyone’s digital communications all the time.
 In other words, it threatens to effectively ban end-to-end encryption.

 Proton and others have been vocal about the dangers of this proposal.
-As we have discussed previously(new window), banning encryption puts Europe’s cybersecurity (and security in general) at grave risk, undermines the competitiveness of European tech companies, and violates the basic rights to privacy that millions of Europeans have fought for.
+As we have discussed previously, banning encryption puts Europe’s cybersecurity (and security in general) at grave risk, undermines the competitiveness of European tech companies, and violates the basic rights to privacy that millions of Europeans have fought for.

 However, last week’s decision to delay has highlighted the differing positions of key EU Member States.
 As the debate continues, Proton has some specific requests for the representatives of these Member States.